-ATTR represents a significant unmet medical need with a large patient population and an inadequate current standard of care.
+There is significant medical need in ATTR given the large patient population and limited current standard of care.
 ATTR is caused by the destabilization of TTR due to inherited mutations or aging and is commonly divided into three distinct categories: wild-type ATTR cardiomyopathy (ATTRwt-CM), mutant ATTR cardiomyopathy (ATTRm-CM), and ATTR polyneuropathy (ATTR-PN).
 The worldwide prevalence of each disease is approximately 400,000 patients, 40,000 patients and 10,000 patients, respectively.

 About Eidos Therapeutics

 Eidos Therapeutics is a clinical stage biopharmaceutical company focused on addressing the large and growing unmet need in diseases caused by transthyretin (TTR) amyloidosis (ATTR).
 Eidos is developing AG10, a potentially disease-modifying therapy for the treatment of ATTR.
 For more information, please visit www.eidostx.com.